 Max Pett is quite popular as it is one of the few places that makes traditional German food – vegan style.
 So, if you’re looking for a vegan schnitzel, vegan knödle, etc., then this is the place for you.
 They do vegan “cheese”, or käse, quite well and their salad with vegan feta is quite tasty.
 They even serve something that resembles vegan baked cheese raclette, a Swiss Alpine dish.
-For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle Eastern, enabling you to try traditional foods made vegan from around the world.
+For lunch, they have a daily rotating menu embracing various cultures from Indian, The Balkans, and The Middle East, enabling you to try traditional foods made vegan from around the world.
 This restaurant shows that you can keep traditions alive while doing your part to reduce animal cruelty and be environmentally friendly.
-Not all vegan food is salad and quinoa; we can have vegan cheese covered french fries if we want!
+Not all vegan food has to be salad and quinoa; we can have vegan cheese covered french fries if we want!
 Reservations are encouraged for dinner.

-Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city that Munich is, today, and our incredibly drinking water.
+Fun Fact: This place was named after Germany’s Max Pett, who is responsible for the clean city and incredible drinking water Munich has today.
 He pushed the limits in health and sanitation and set the bar for European cities.
 Munich is one of the cleanest cities in Europe and we have him to thank!
 He also had a no alcohol policy for heath reasons and to honor this Max Pett does not serve alcohol or promote drinking culture which makes it a great option for Muslims who want to partake in German culture.

-This place focuses on international cuisines like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
+This place focuses on international comfort food like chili “cheese” fries, vegan gyros, vegan buffalo wings, jackfruit burgers, hummus and even some of your German favorites like vegan schnitzel.
 I like to come here when I am missing dishes from home like buffalo wings, but I can eat them guilt and meat free!
-Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for tradition to meet progressive.
+Bodhi was Bavaria’s first vegan Wirsthaus, opening the door for a booming vegan scene.
 It’s a great place to indulge with all your favorite comfort foods.